tsanket8329/DSA-Practise/README.md

 Ensured optimal performance with O(n) time complexity.
 Handled edge cases such as multiple occurrences of the target element.
 Used built-in functions like Math.min() and Math.abs() for accuracy and efficiency.
+Designed a simple and readable method structure for easy understanding and maintenance.
+Demonstrated problem-solving skills in array manipulation and algorithm design.